 This Recommendation defines an event which is related to one or more IP 2-tuples .
 An individual 2-tuple is given by <IP address, IP port> of an IP flow of a H.248 stream or termination.
 The set of conditions for inactivity detection is related to IP packet arrival and/or departure events for all 2-tuples of a stream/termination.
 The condition of packet arrivals or departures respectively is controlled via a dedicated parameter (called "direction").

+It has to be noted that there might be typically more detection conditions on top of the pure observation of “IP transport endpoint” (given by IP 2-tuple) activity.
+The entire detection conditions are effectively given by the stream/termination specific lookup key (clause 3.1.2/[ITU-T H.248.79]), which defines the particular packet-to/from-Context delivery process, according clause 6/[ITU-T H.248.79].
+Appendix IV provides some examples for traffic components which would match (or not) such lookup keys.

-The flexibility of inactivity detection logic configurations allows the usage of H.248.40 for various applications (see also appendices).
+The flexibility of inactivity detection logic configurations allows the usage of H.248.40 for various applications (see also appendices I to III).

 …